kach/kesar/README.md

 The server will automatically restart if you edit `my_experiment.py`.

 You should run the server inside a `tmux` or `screen` session so that it persists if you log off from your machine.

+# Some published papers based on Kesar
+- Caren, Matthew, et al. "Sketching With Your Voice: "Non-Phonorealistic" Rendering of Sounds via Vocal Imitation." arXiv preprint arXiv:2409.13507 (2024).
+- Chandra, Kartik, et al. "Cooperative Explanation as Rational Communication."
+Proceedings of the Annual Meeting of the Cognitive Science Society.
+Vol. 46.
+2024.